-Historic Sites of Manitoba: Holy Trinity Ukrainian Orthodox Cathedral (1175 Main Street, Winnipeg)
+Historic Sites of Manitoba: Holy Trinity Ukrainian Orthodox Cathedral / Ukrainian Museum of Canada - Manitoba Branch (1175 Main Street, Winnipeg)

-In July 2016, this church on Main Street in Winnipeg, completed in 1962, was badly damaged in an apparent arson fire.
+In July 2016, the main floor was badly damaged in an apparent arson fire and its historic iconostasis was destroyed.
+A new one that incorporated elements from the original iconostasis was constructed.
 The iconography is by Vera Senchuk who supervised its restoration after many were damaged by smoke and water.

 Holy Trinity Ukrainian Orthodox Cathedral